lextoumbourou/notes/notes/permanent/melspectrogram.md

 date: 2023-10-09 00:00
 modified: 2023-10-09 00:00
 cover: /_media/melspectrogram-cover.png
-summary: A visualisation of frequency over time for a sound wave
+summary: A sound wave visualisation of frequency over time
 tags:
   - AudioEngineering
 hide_cover_in_article: true
 ---

-Mel Spectrogram is a graphic representation of a [Sound Wave](sound-wave.md), visualising pitch energy over time.
+Mel Spectrogram is a graphic representation of a [Sound Wave](sound-wave.md), visualising frequency over time.

 Here is a Mel Spectrogram of the audio of a Trumpet